axeluhl/sailing-analytics/wiki/creating-ec2-image-from-scratch.md

 I started out with a clean "Amazon Linux AMI 2015.03 (HVM), SSD Volume Type - ami-a10897d6" image from Amazon and added the existing Swap and Home snapshots as new volumes.
 The root/system volume I left as is, to start with.
 This requires having access to a user key that can be selected when launching the image.

-Enable the EPEL repository by issuing `yum-config-manager --enable epel/x86_64`.

 I then did a `yum update` and added the following packages:

  - httpd